 The interior was outfitted with black walnut and oak furnishings relieved by woods of lighter color, and the courtrooms and offices were filled with natural light pouring in through 15 large windows on each floor.
 Black and white marble covered the floors, and the grand staircase was cast of iron.
 Gracing the front of the building were two iron fountains, cannons captured in the War of 1812, sculptures, a low stone fence, and a spacious green space where flowers spelled out the words, “Welcome, Thrice Welcome.”

 The building was dedicated on July 4, 1871, with speeches, songs, a gun salute, and rockets and Roman candles set off from the building’s clock tower.
 The clock was switched from mechanical machinery to electrical in 1884.
 Before, the clock had to be wound on a treadmill-like device with a shaft that ran from the basement to the top; a city staffer had to take 1,512 steps to raise the time weight to the top.

 “The new City Hall has probably no superior among the municipal halls of the country; both the building and its site command universal admiration and are in every way well adapted for the convenience of the people and the officials.”

 — Silas Farmer, historian, 1884

-Though a poll by Survey Associated showed Detroiters favored preservation of the building 58% to 21%, the Common Council, with the support of Mayor Louis Miriani, voted five to four in January 1961 to demolish the building.
-Although preservationists took the fight to stop the demolition all the way up to the United States Supreme Court, all requests for injunctions were denied.
-Demolition began August 14, 1961, and was completed the next month.
+Though a poll by Survey Associated showed, Detroiters favored the preservation of the building by 58% to 21%.
+However, with Mayor Louis Miriani, the Common Council voted five to four in January 1961 to demolish the building.
+Although preservationists took the fight to stop the demolition up to the United States Supreme Court, all requests for injunctions were denied.
+Demolition began on August 14, 1961, and was completed the next month.
 Taking its place was an underground garage covered over by Kennedy Square, a concrete plaza with a fountain as its centerpiece.
-In 2005, Kennedy Square was replaced by One Kennedy Square office building.
+In 2005, Kennedy Square was replaced by the One Kennedy Square office building.